ashukla2019/System_design/HLD/10_Deployment/Cloud_providers/1_aws_understanding.md

 This document provides a structured overview of AWS core services and architecture concepts, organized hierarchically for easier understanding and study.

-## Basically these services or servers provides:
+## Basically these services or servers provide:
 Compute: EC2, Auto Scaling, ELB

 Serverless: Lambda, Fargate